 - tomato paste

-- packaged precooked polenta, diced
+- packaged precooked polenta log, diced

-- fresh fava beans, edamame, or peas
+- fresh fava beans, shelled edamame, or fresh peas

-- homemade stock, store-bought broth, or water
+- homemade vegetable broth, store-bought, or water

 - chipotle chiles (optional)